mCRL2org/mCRL2/doc/sphinx/source/user_manual/tools/experimental/pbessymbolicbisim.rst

 algorithm to start off with a finer partition.
 In general, this will lead to a longer runtimes.
 However, in certain cases, it drastically speeds up the algorithm.

+To run this tool, the Z3 SMT-solver should be installed and its bin-directory has to be added to the PATH variable.